sproutfund/website_evergreen/program/seed-award.md

       - title: "Community Decisionmaking"
         description:
+          - "Sprout believed that funding recommendations were best made by those that understood the needs of the project’s intended audience intimately and that decisions were rooted in consensus instead of allowing the loudest voice in the room to carry the day."
         features:
           - name: "Jury of Peers"
             summary: "Seed Awards were reviewed by people in the target audience the projects were designed to serve."